 The cheers and squeals of excitement continued to echo over the hill side past sundown as campers shared their last evening programs together with their individual Junior, Middler and Senior lines.

 It’s so hard to imagine how much is packed into a session here at Rockbrook.
-And theses last few days of camp, the air everywhere on camp is utterly sparking with enthusiastic activity,friendships in full bloom and a collective commitment to cherish every split second of every last moment together.
+And theses last few days of our camps, the air everywhere is utterly sparking with enthusiastic activity,friendships in full bloom and a collective commitment to cherish every split second of every last moment together.

 Today at Rockbrook, campers and staff alike showed off their talents to the enjoyment of all.
 It is always a joy to see how girls take every opportunity they can to share their artistic and creative side with others.
 This Sunday these talents were musical, inspiring, thoughtful, physical, silly—the imagination of campers never ceases to amaze!